stsurya/Linux/LinuxCommands/newtwork&Connectivity/curl.md

 `curl -u username:password https://example.com/api`<br>

-This -u flag is used to specify authentication details like username and password, and `curl` command will include these credentials in the request header when accessing `https://example.com/api`.
-This is commonly used when accessing protected resources or APIs that require authentication.
+This -u flag is used to specify authentication details like username and password, and `curl` command will include these credentials in the request header when accessing `https://example.com/api`. <br>
+This is commonly used when accessing protected resources or APIs that require authentication.<br>
-This -u flag is used to specify authentication details like username and password, and `curl` command will include these credentials in the request header when accessing `https://example.com/api`.
+This -u flag is used to specify authentication details like username and password, and `curl` command will include these credentials in the request header when accessing `https://example.com/api`.<br>
 This is commonly used when accessing protected resources or APIs that require authentication.